yaahc/rustconf/error-handling-isnt-all-about-errors.md

    0: <font color="#F15D22">The file could not be parsed</font>
    1: <font color="#F15D22">The file you&apos;re parsing is literally written in c++ instead of rust, what the hell</font></pre>

-Notes: And we can be consistent when reporting, here you can see a panic that produces almost identical output to our Eyre Reports.
+Notes: Which we can use to aggregate multiple errors into a single report and format them all consistently.

-Now, I'm not giving this talk to talk about eyre.
+Now, I'm not giving this talk to talk about eyre and color-eyre.

-Next slide: I'm giving this talk to share what I learned in that yak shave to fix the error handling in my library, and how it has changed how I look at error handling and error reporting.
+Next slide: I'm giving this talk to share what I learned in that yak shave to fix the error handling in my library that resulted in eyre and color-eyre, and how the process has changed how I look at error handling and error reporting.

 ---